 This is the very moment John makes a terrible mistake because 12345 is the tag tied to a wallet address of another Changelly user who is obviously not John!
 Once XRP is sent it will go to the wallet address provided by that user, and John will lose his money forever!
 The worst thing is that we can’t help John in this case, since we don’t control funds sent to our customers.

 Poor John.
-Don’t be like him and always send Ripples with a correct destination tag.
+Don’t be like him and always send XRP with a correct destination tag.
 Only in this case, your transaction will pass through in the right way.

 This is how the message looks like.